 - Prompt delivery by common or contract carrier or pick-up at the registered location by: - Registrant from whom it was obtained. - Registered manufacturer of the substance. - Another registrant authorized by the manufacturer to accept returns or recalls on the manufacturers behalf.

 21 C.F.R. § 1317.05(a) and (b)

-- A practitioner may also request assistance from the Special Agent in Charge in their area.
+A practitioner may also request assistance from the Special Agent in Charge.

-21 C.F.R. § 1317.05(a) (4)
+21 C.F.R. § 1317.05(a) and (b)

 Products That Advertise They are Non-Retrievable